demisto/content/Packs/Code42/Playbooks/playbook-Code42_Security_Alert_README.md

 Retrieves Incydr alert details, assigns the alert to an analyst, and gathers employee and supervisor data from Active Directory, if applicable.
-Note: this playbook should be used when the Code42 Incydr integration is set to "Fetch Incidents".
+Note: this playbook can be used as an alternate default to "Code42 Exfiltration Playbook" when the Code42 Incydr integration is set to "Fetch Incidents".

 ## Dependencies